An Optimal, Universal and Agnostic Decoding Method for Message Reconstruction, Bio and Technosignature Detection: Introduction

+Each different species on Earth has its own different set of sensors that it uses to interact with its environment.
+To put this in terms of signals or messages between senders and receivers, different species emit signals based on the mechanisms that allow them to do so \cite{nagelWhatItBe1974a,yongImmenseWorldHow2022}.
+They also decode messages based on their sensory capabilities, and if each species has a unique set of senses, then we can say that each species decodes the same message differently.
+The 52Hz whale's messages are decoded differently by humans monitoring the oceans and by other whales (who do not sense the messages at all).

+One can say that if a signal is intentional, it might be decipherable.
+In order to intentionally send or receive a signal over interstellar distances, it is reasonable to assume a civilisation must understand basic science and mathematics, or at least must evolve in such a way that these are somehow encoded into a message.
+Hence, a message from another civilisation might use a framework similar to human-based science and mathematics to establish common ground with respect to other societies.
+Signals sent by a civilisation for its own purposes other than to also establish that ``common ground'' may be impossible for a third party to unravel, though our own mathematical tools may help.

-In this paper, we introduce a methodology that is aimed at sweeping over various possible encoding and decoding schemes to test our current limits on signal interpretation as one reconstructs the original partition (i.e., multidimensional space) into which the original message was given ``meaning'' by the emitter agent.
+In this paper, we introduce a method based upon the principles of (algorithmic) information theory that is aimed at sweeping over various possible encoding and decoding schemes to test our current limits on signal interpretation as we attempt to reconstruct the original partition (i.e., multidimensional space) in which the original message was given its ``meaning'' by the emitter agent (i.e., the sender intentionally aiming at communicating).
+Thus, we establish---for the first time, to our knowledge---a strong and deep connection between semantics, geometry and dimensional topology.
+This \emph{semantic} characteristic refers to the (algorithmic) information about the context or real-world correspondents of the emitter that the signal sent by this emitter is trying to convey to the receiver.
+The real-world correspondents that we particularly investigate are images grounded in their respective contexts, that is, embedded into their respective multidimensional spaces as the emitter originally intended.
+See the Sup.
+Inf. and \cite{Zenil2024ETpaper2} for a formal introduction to these concepts.

+\emph{One-way communication} channels are those for which the receiver cannot (in principle or in practice) send any signal back to the emitter in order to help or facilitate the decoding process of the first message sent by the emitter.
+We demonstrate how signals and messages may be reconstructed by deriving the number of dimensions and the scale of each length of an object from examples of images embedded in multiple dimensions, showing a connection between irreducible information content, geometry, topology, syntax and semantics.
+In addition, this article also presents results that are not only agnostic vis-\'a-vis prior knowledge of encoding-decoding schemes, but also demonstrate sufficient conditions in this \emph{zero-knowledge} scenario for enabling the reconstruction of the original \emph{message} (i.e., the original object embedded into the original multidimensional space to be conveyed to the receiver) in one-way communication channels.